Improved Strategies for Fermionic Quantum Simulation with Global Interactions: Introduction

 respectively.
 Next, $\exp(T_1+T_2)$ is typically approximated through a first-order Trotter-Suzuki product decomposition \cite{trotter1959product, suzuki1976generalized}, such that the ansatz is a sequence of the single- and double excitation operators

 where

-are the single- and double excitation operators, respectively\footnote{Note that for single excitations we denote $p$ for occupied orbitals and $q$ for virtual orbitals, while for double excitations we use both $p$ and $q$ for occupied orbitals.
-This choice is due to technical details in Sec.~\ref{subsec:HamiltonianSimulation}.}\textsuperscript{,}\footnote{Often in literature, a single excitation would be defined as $G_{p}^{q} = i(a^\dagger_q a_p - \text{H.c.})$, aligning more clearly with the picture that an electron is moved from an occupied orbital $p$ to a virtual orbital $q$.
-Our definition only differs by a minus sign.}.
-The challenge of UCC(SD) then lies in determining the parameters $\bm \theta$ to minimize the energy $\braket{\psi_0|U^\dagger(\bm \theta) H U(\bm \theta)|\psi_0}$.
+are the single- and double excitation operators, respectively.
+The challenge of UCC(SD) then lies in determining the parameters $\bm \theta$ to minimize the variational energy $E(\bm \theta)=\braket{\psi_0|U^\dagger(\bm \theta) H U(\bm \theta)|\psi_0}$.
 Cost-efficient updating schemes exploiting the spectral properties of excitations are detailed in Refs.~\cite{kottmann2021Feasible, jaeger2024fast}.
-Our work deals with the efficient circuit decomposition of excitations and is compatible with these parameter optimization schemes.
+Our work deals with the efficient circuit decomposition of excitations and is compatible with these parameter optimization schemes. \\

+To study the non-adiabatic dynamics of quantum many-body systems, the time-dependent Schrödinger equation has to be solved.
+The solution is given by the time evolution operator, which is generated by the electronic structure Hamiltonian describing the fermionic many-body system.
+The time-dependent electronic structure Hamiltonian can be expressed in terms of the second-quantized operators and is defined as

+where the one- and two-electron integrals $h_{pq}$ and $h_{pqrs}$ are subject to the permutational symmetries $h_{pq} = h^*_{qp}$ and $h_{pqrs} = h_{qpsr} = h^*_{rspq} = h^*_{srqp}$ \cite{szabo_modern_1996}.
+More information on these integrals is provided in Supplementary Note \hyperref[app:ElectronicHamiltonian]{2}.
+Here, we drop the explicit time dependence to shorten the notation.
+However, one could consider an explicit time dependence in the electron integrals due to dynamics in the nuclear coordinates.
+If one further assumes a time-dependent basis set, the fermionic operators would be time-dependent as well.
+We exploit these symmetries to rewrite the electronic Hamiltonian as $H_{\mathrm{el.}} = H + \tilde H$, with the antisymmetrized Hamiltonian $H$ and symmetrized Hamiltonian $\tilde H$

+where $\Re (\cdot)$ and $\Im (\cdot)$ denote the real- and imaginary parts, respectively.
+The symmetrized Hermitian generators $\tilde G$ are given by

+while the antisymmetrized Hermitian generators $G$ are the same as for the excitations in equations~\ref{eq:SingleExcitationGenerator} and \ref{eq:DoubleExcitationGenerator}.
+For a detailed derivation, we refer the reader to Supplementary Note \hyperref[app:ComplexOrbitals]{3}.